SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Power Spectrum

 Due to our filtering strategy, we limit ourselves to multipoles above $\ellmin\equiv400$, where the transfer function is above 0.5 (see \cref{fig:transfer_function}).
 This threshold is above the hard limit of our filtering at $\ell=300$.
 This conservative choice avoids the multipoles where the filtering effect is large and where we would be limited by the MC precision of our transfer function estimate, see \cref{app:transferfunction}.

 Given that the main goal of this work is measuring the CMB primary anisotropies, we cut the temperature power spectrum at $\ellmax^{\T}\equiv3000$ where the signal starts to be dominated by foreground contamination in all six cross-frequency spectra.
-The foreground contamination is much weaker in polarization, and we include multipoles up to $\ellmax^{\E}\equiv4000$ in \TE{} and \EE{}.
+The foreground contamination is much weaker in polarization, and we include multipoles up to $\ellmax^{\E}\equiv4000$ in \TE{} and \EE{}. \RR{We have verified that extending the analysis to include multipoles up to $\ellmax^{\T}=4000$ does not lead to a significant improvement in cosmological constraints.
+The largest observed improvement is a 10\% reduction in the error bar on $\ombh$ for the \lcdm{} model when fitting to \TT{}-only data.
+As for single parameter extensions to \lcdm{}, including more multipoles can significantly improve constraints when fitting \TT{}-only data, but the overall gain remains modest when including \TE{} and \EE{} data.
+For instance, the error bar on $\neff$ and $\ns$ improves by 1\% and 3\%, respectively, when additionally including multipoles up to $\ellmax^{\T}=4000$ to the baseline analysis.}

 We debias the band powers for all the effects included in \cref{eq:simsmodel}, i.e. the multiplicative \healpix{} pixel window function, transfer function, and temperature beam, and the additive filtering artifact and inpainting residuals.
 As described in \cref{sec:beams}, the quadrupolar beam leakage as well as the polarized beams are treated as parametrized systematics in the signal data model at the likelihood level.
 We bin the power spectrum estimates into $\Delta \ell = 50$ band powers using uniform weighting in $D_\ell$ with the binning operator